When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 We first examine a 1-vs-1 competitive gaming matchmaking system, where the platform must balance two objectives: minimizing player waiting time and ensuring skill-balanced matches.
 This setting introduces complexities absent from our theoretical model: agent heterogeneity is continuous (Elo skill ratings) rather than categorical.

-We adopt the simulation environment of \cite{Gan2023}, which models player arrivals as a non-stationary Poisson process with hourly rates ranging from 0.32 to 0.60 to simulate daily traffic cycles.
-Each arriving player has a skill rating (Elo score) drawn from $\mathcal{N}(650, 225^2)$, truncated below at zero.
+We use a calibrated simulation environment based on the gaming setting of \cite{Gan2023}, rather than a direct replication of their parameterization.
+Player arrivals follow a non-stationary Poisson process with a random 24-hour arrival-rate profile.
+Each arriving player has a skill rating drawn from $\mathcal{N}(325,75^2)$, truncated below at zero.
 The platform's objective is to minimize total cost, defined as

-where $w_k$ denotes the waiting time of player $k$, $|s_i - s_j|$ is the skill gap for matched pair $(i,j)$, and $\gamma > 0$ is a weight parameter governing the trade-off between responsiveness and match quality.
+where $n$ is the number of players, $\mathcal{M}$ is the set of matched player pairs, $w_k$ denotes the waiting time of player $k$, $|s_i - s_j|$ is the skill gap for matched pair $(i,j)$, and $\gamma > 0$ is a weight parameter governing the trade-off between responsiveness and match quality.
+We report results for $\gamma=0.1,0.2,\ldots,0.9$, covering the main range from waiting-cost-dominant to matching-cost-sensitive regimes.
 The matching cost here is attribute-dependent (skill gap), testing the CB algorithm when Assumption~\ref{ass:key} is only an approximation.

 We compare the CB algorithm against two benchmarks: \begin{itemize} \item Bubble Algorithm \citep{Gan2023}: The industry-standard heuristic in gaming.
 Each player's search radius expands linearly over time; a match occurs when two radii overlap.
-This policy implicitly trades off skill gap against waiting time at the individual level. \item Threshold Policy: Matches the closest skill pairs whenever the queue size reaches a fixed threshold, exploiting market thickness to improve match quality. \end{itemize} For the CB algorithm, we track the total accumulated waiting time of all queued players as the waiting cost, and use the minimum achievable skill gap as the matching cost.
-A match is triggered when the matching cost falls below a scaled multiple of the accumulated waiting cost.
+This policy implicitly trades off skill gap against waiting time at the individual level. \item Threshold Policy: Matches the closest skill pairs whenever the queue size reaches a fixed threshold, exploiting market thickness to improve match quality. \end{itemize} For the CB algorithm, we track the total accumulated waiting time of all queued players as the waiting cost, and use the weighted minimum achievable skill gap as the matching cost.
+A match is triggered when the accumulated realized waiting time of queued players reaches $\gamma/\alpha$ times the current minimum skill gap.

-We simulate 100 player arrivals per episode, averaged over 100 independent runs.
-All algorithm parameters (expansion rate for Bubble, queue threshold for Threshold, scaling factor $\alpha$ for CB) are optimized via grid search for each value of $\gamma$.
+We simulate 100 player arrivals per episode, averaged over 1,000 episodes.
+The same random sample paths are used across policies for each value of $\gamma$.
+All algorithm parameters (expansion rate for Bubble, queue threshold for Threshold, and the empirical scaling factor $\alpha$ for CB) are optimized via grid search for each value of $\gamma$.
+This empirical $\alpha$ is an implementation-specific calibration and is distinct from the robust worst-case choice $\alpha=1$ in Theorem~\ref{thm:main}.
+Appendix~\ref{app:gaming_experiment} reports the parameter grids, cost decomposition, and additional calibration diagnostics for the gaming experiment.